 QCA Code Principle Required disclosure Reference 1 Explain the company's business model and strategy, including key challenges in their execution (and how those will be addressed).
-2021 Annual Report: pp12-13 4 Describe how the board has embedded effective risk management in order to execute and deliver strategy.
+2022 Annual Report: our Business Model and Strategy is outlined on page 5 of the Strategic Report and details of the key risks for the business and how these are mitigated can be found on pages 24 to 29 4 Describe how the board has embedded effective risk management in order to execute and deliver strategy.
 This should include a description of what the board does to identify, assess and manage risk and how it gets assurance that the risk management and related control systems in place are effective.
-2021 Annual Report: pp 44-49 5 Identify those directors who are considered to be independent; where there are grounds to question the independence of a director, through length of service or otherwise, this must be explained.
-James Menzies, Derek Hudson and Kaat Van Hecke, independent non-executive director.
-Describe the time commitment required from directors (including non-executive directors as well as part-time executive directors).
-The executive Directors are expected to devote substantially the whole of their time to their duties with the Company.
-The non-executives have a lesser time commitment.
-Include the number of meetings of the board (and any committees) during the year, together with the attendance record of each director.
-2021 Annual Report: p61 6 Describe the relevant experience, skills and personal qualities and capabilities that each director brings to the board (a simple list of current and past roles is insufficient); the statement should demonstrate how the board as a whole contains (or will contain) the necessary mix of experience, skills, personal qualities (including gender balance) and capabilities to deliver the 2021 Annual Report: pp58-59 Website - 'Board of Directors' See website disclosure Principle Six and 2021 Annual Report pp58-59 strategy of the company for the benefit of the shareholders over the medium to long-term.
-Explain how each director keeps his/her skillset up-to-date.
+2022 Annual Report: pages 24-29 5 Identify those Directors who are considered to be independent; where there are grounds to question the independence of a Director, through length of service or otherwise, this must be explained.
+The Board believes that all Non-Executive Directors are independent in character and judgement.
+Describe the time commitment required from Directors (including Non-Executive Directors as well as part-time Executive Directors).
+The Executive Directors are expected to devote substantially the whole of their time to their duties with the Company.
+The Non-Executives are expected to dedicate at least one day a month.
+Include the number of meetings of the board (and any committees) during the year, together with the attendance record of each Director.
+2022 Annual Report: page 41 6 Identify each Director.
+2022 Annual Report: pages 38-40 Website - 'Board of Directors ' Describe the relevant experience, skills and personal qualities and capabilities that each Director brings to the board (a simple list of current and past roles is insufficient); the statement should demonstrate how the board as a whole contains (or will contain) the necessary mix of experience, skills, personal qualities (including gender balance) and capabilities to deliver the strategy of the company for the benefit of the shareholders over the medium to long- term.
+See website disclosure Principle Six and 2022 Annual Report pages 38-40

+Explain how each Director keeps his/her skillset up-to-date.
 See website disclosure Principle Six